xiaohui-zhangxh/ruby_llm/README.md

 end

 # Use tools with your persisted chats
-chat = Chat.create! model_id: "gpt-4"
+chat = Chat.create! model_id: "deepseek-reasoner"
 chat.chat.with_tool WeatherTool.new

 # Ask about weather - tool usage is automatically saved